npg70/galbreath-old/galbraith-john-1809.md

 - Here the "emmigrant" refers to [Alexander Galbreath](galbreath-alexander-1753.md) (to immigrated to Balitmore).
 - "John in Kilteddan and Mary Mitchell" is [John Galbreath](galbreath-john-1680.md) (also "Kilteddan" is never defined the article, a Google returns nothing).
 - "oldest son Archibald" is [Archibald Galbreath](galbreath-archibald-1708.md)

+From Angus Martin's "Campbeltown Whisky: An Encyclopaedia", page 77:

+> His Galbraith family was not native Kintyre stock,
+> but descended from  17th century Lowland settlers.
+John's
+> parents were Archibald Galbreath, merchant, and Jean
+> Corbet.
+His grandfather, Archibald Galbreath, was a
+> merchant in Campbeltown, and his great-grandfather,
+> William, was a maltster.